-Due to the impacts of the coronavirus outbreak in the UK (March 2020 onwards), several alterations to the normal rules relating to the childcare element of UC are in place.
+Due to the impacts of the coronavirus outbreak in the UK (March 2020 onwards), there may be some temporary changes to the childcare element of UC are in place.
 Please see our coronavirus section for more information.

 How do I claim universal credit?

 The childcare element is part of universal credit (UC).
 UC is available across the UK and most people can no longer make a brand new claim for tax credits or the other legacy benefits being replaced by UC.
 However, existing tax credit claimants may be able to get the childcare element of working tax credit if they start paying for childcare costs.

 Childcare costs can be included in your universal credit claim providing you notify DWP of any costs incurred within the relevant time limit (see below) and those costs are attributable to your assessment period.

 You should tell DWP about your childcare costs via your UC online journal.
 You will also need to provide proof of costs such as invoices and receipts from your childcare provider – your work coach should tell you how to do this.